muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 National narrative is something else, it is but a weak paint on top of existing structure.
-It can be changed, ignored, it can help or hinder a national narrative.
+It can be changed, ignored, it can help or hinder a national conversation.
 Nationalism is second-wave, so narrative inescapably carries certain central, concentrated tendencies -- it is in a country's interest to make this narrative as sensible as possible, and it should be compatible with the culture codes of a